62 Awesome and Interesting Facts & Trivia About Arkansas

 18. Guess what the state insect of Arkansas is?
 That’s right, the honey bee!
 Guess when it was made official?
 That’s right, 1973!

 19. The white-tailed deer was plentiful all over Arkansas land once upon a time, sustaining the Native American population for untold centuries and generations.
 But because white people ruin everything, just a few hundred white-tailed deer were still around in Arkansas in the 1930s.
 Thankfully, the population rebounded to over a million by 2008 and in the meantime, Arkansas made the white-tailed deer its official state mammal in 1993.
+It has that in common with Illinois, Michigan, Mississippi, Nebraska, New Hampshire, Ohio, Oklahoma, Pennsylvania, South Carolina, and Wisconsin.

 Arkansas Topography & Geography